misterguide3d/rigacar-fix-5.2/README.md

-Rigacar is a free addon for Blender.
+Rigacar is a free addon for Blender 5.2.
 It is designed to fulfill the following goals:

 * generate a complete rig as quickly as possible (actually few seconds) for standard car models
 * provide tools to automate wheels animation